janhagimika/tournament_system/README.md

 # tournament_system
-tournament_system mobile app for an androind in kotlin
+tournament_system mobile app for an androind in kotlin(school project)